-The life and work of Thomas Gainsborough (1727 – 1788) will be explored during a free, online event celebrating Thomas Gainsborough.
+The life and work of Thomas Gainsborough (1727 – 1788) was explored during a free, online event celebrating Thomas Gainsborough.
 The Portraits, Fancy Pictures and Copies after Old Masters by Hugh Belsey winning the 18th annual William MB Berger Prize for British Art History.

-The event will be broadcast live from Lowell Libson and Jonny Yarker Gallery in London.
-Hosted by Jonny Yarker, the event will centre on an ‘in conversation’ between Professor Robin Simon, Editor of The British Art Journal, and Hugh Belsey.
+The event was broadcast live from Lowell Libson and Jonny Yarker Gallery in London.
+Hosted by Jonny Yarker, the event centred on an ‘in conversation’ between Professor Robin Simon, Editor of The British Art Journal, and Hugh Belsey.

-Contributors will include Mark Bills (Director of Gainsborough’s House) with an update on its ongoing transformation into a major regional centre.
+Contributors included Mark Bills (Director of Gainsborough’s House) with an update on its ongoing transformation into a major regional centre.

-There will also be an opportunity for viewers to ask questions.
+There was an opportunity for viewers to ask questions.